ChristopherBiscardi/snap-for-beginners/_input/02-scaffolding.md

 Writing an instance of `HasHeist` for our App allows us to write less boilerplate code.
 If we didn't write this instance, we would have to write `with heist doSomething` whenever we wanted to render a template.
-The instance defines how to access the Heist Snaplet when we are in a route.
+The instance defines how to access the Heist Snaplet when we are in a route function.
 In this case, since `App` is also a Snaplet, we can use `subSnaplet heist`.

 ```haskell
 instance HasHeist App where